amitk-labs/AK_Securities/README.md

 #### Technical Features:
 - Written in Python
 - Multi-Threading
+- File Handling
 - Exception Handling
 - GUI

-Note- Some parts of this program are slow and will be updated soon in the next version.
+Note- Some parts of this program are slow and will soon be updated in the next version.